jmathtech/React-ToDoList/README.md

 ## Demo
-[Click here to demo the "To-Do List"](https://jmathtech.github.io/React-ToDoList/)
+[Click here to demo the "To-Do List"](https://jmathtech.github.io/React-ToDoList/) (Be sure to click the "Home" link to insert a data entry.)

 ## Creating the App.js, adding an about page, the header and a React router